chengyang901211/webserver/README.md

 *   (6) $ git commit -m “Meaningful statement about changes.”
 *   (7) $ eb deploy
 *   (8) Test staging server on AWS
+*   (9) Checkout production branch if not already in production branch.
+*   (10) $ git merge staging
+*   (11) $ eb deploy

+Note:
+* Implemented functionally to use local_settings if the file dose exist.
+Please remove local_settings.py from git before deploy changes to AWS.
+More detail in settings.py.
+* Implemented functionally to use different cache base on enviroment variable "PARAM1".
+More detail in settings.py.

 ## Authors